openplans/openblock-old/docs/packages/ebdata.rst

   "lon" or "long" or "lng", use those.
 * If there is field we can use as "location_name", try geocoding that.
-* Otherwise, combine all text fields and try to extract addresses using ebdata.nlp_ and geocode them.
+* Otherwise, combine all text fields and try to extract addresses using :py:mod:`ebdata.nlp` and geocode them.
 * If all of the above fails, just save the item with no location.